 The Music Therapy Program at Children's Mercy provides music specifically planned for each child and family's needs by a trained professional.
-Our music therapists have graduate or undergraduate degrees in music therapy, have completed a 1040-hour clinical internship and are board certified.
+Our music therapists have graduate or undergraduate degrees in music therapy, have completed 1,200 hours in clinical internship and practicums, and are board certified.
 Music therapists are board certified through the Certification Board for Music Therapists, and complete continuing education to maintain certification.

 Why Music Therapy is Helpful